The Bible says in Phil.

 on earth.
 Everyone in the church has the same status as a saint.
 There are

-bishops and shepherds and pastors and deacons who have responsibilities in the
+bishops (also called pastors and elders) who have responsibilities in the church

-church to help lead and care for and teach and encourage the saints.
-That’s it.
+to help lead and care for and teach and encourage the saints.
+And there are

 Paul said